SkillfulElectro/SKIP/README.md

 - **Portability:** SKIP can be used with any programming language that can call C functions.
 - **Security:** As long as the SKIP config is not exposed, there is no way to decode the underlying data.

-> be sure about the buffer sizes you pass to SKIP functions is your responsibility ⚠️
+> being sure about the buffer sizes you pass to SKIP functions is your responsibility ⚠️
 ## Building

 To build the SKIP library and the example `main` executable, you will need to have `cmake` and `make` installed.